davorg/dmp/chapters/chapter02.md

     ls -1 | grep proj01 | sort

 Most UNIX utilities are written to support this mode of usage.
-They are known as *filters* as they read their input from STDIN, filter the data in a particular way, and write what is left to STDOUT.
+They are known as *filters* as they read their input from `STDIN`, filter the data in a particular way, and write what is left to `STDOUT`.

 This is a concept that we can make good use of in our data munging programs.